Dragsters and Drag Bikes

 was not a

 their driver being Chris Wilson.
-The tires were rock-hard
+One of the crew was Malcolm Beakhurst.
+The tires were hard

 circuit-racing covers, and the driveline suffered from a rather extreme angle